akeneo/pim-helpcenter/content/md/products-super-power/work-on-a-product.md

 ## Work with assets in an asset collection attribute _(EE only)_

-In the product form, there is a new tab "Assets" in which you will retrieve all the asset collections of your product.
+In the product form, there is a new "Assets" tab in which you will retrieve all the asset collections of your product.
 It means that the assets will not be mixed with other values of the product.
-The asset collections also have a brand new design, here is how they look like:
+The asset collections also have a brand new design, here is how it looks:

 ![asset_collection_attribute](../img/asset_collection_attribute.png)